Ractopamine

-Ractopamine (/raek'tQp@main, -miːn/) is an animal feed additive used to promote leanness and increase food conversion efficiency in farmed animals in several countries, but banned in others.
+Ractopamine (/raek'tQp@main, -miːn/) is an animal feed additive used to promote leanness and increase food conversion efficiency in farmed animals in few countries, banned in most.
 Pharmacologically, it is a phenol-based TAAR1 agonist and β adrenoreceptor agonist that stimulates β1 and β2 adrenergic receptors.

 It is most commonly administered to animals for meat production as ractopamine hydrochloride.
 It is the active ingredient in products marketed in the US as Paylean for swine, Optaflexx for cattle, and Topmax for turkeys.
-It was developed by Elanco Animal Health, a division of Eli Lilly and Company.
+It was developed by Elanco Animal Health, a former division of Eli Lilly and Company.

-As of 2014, the use of ractopamine was banned in 160 countries, including the European Union, China and Russia, while 27 other countries, such as Japan, the United States, South Korea, and New Zealand have deemed meat from livestock fed ractopamine safe for human consumption.
+As of 2025, the use of ractopamine "is banned or its use restricted in 168 nations", including the European Union, China and Russia, while it is legal in some other countries, with differing maximum residual limits (MRLs) in meat.
+Examples include the United States (50 ppb in pork, 30 ppb in beef); Japan, Taiwan and South Korea (10 ppb, in accordance with the Codex Alimentarius Commission); and New Zealand (0.1 ppb).

 Commercial ractopamine is a mixture of all four possible stereoisomers.
 It is also a positional isomer of dobutamine, a related drug.